macromaniac/TypescriptWebAuthFlowExample/README.md

 # TypescriptWebAuthFlowExample
-An example chrome extension that uses web auth flow to access github.
+An example chrome extension that uses launchWebAuthFlow web auth flow to access github.

 SETUP
 -----------------